Anxiety is a common mental health issue that affects millions of people worldwide.

 Either way, you’ll be glad to know that none of the existing studies have pointed to CBD as the culprit.

-But if all this is true, how is CBD oil good for anxiety?
+But even if this is true, how is CBD oil good for anxiety?

-It will likely be years before anyone can 100% conclusively answer this question, but the answer almost certainly lies in the endocannabinoid system.
+It will likely be years before anyone can 100% conclusively answer this question, but the answer almost certainly lies within the endocannabinoid system.

 This system within the human body is a relatively new discovery but has been found to communicate with all of our other internal systems and help to balance them out and promote homeostasis.